-The International Cricket Council Limited (formerly The International Cricket Council) (the "Company" or "ICC") is a company limited by guarantee and does not have share capital, it is incorporated in the British Virgin Islands.
+The International Cricket Council Limited (the "Company" or "ICC") is a company limited by guarantee and does not have share capital, it is incorporated in the British Virgin Islands.
 The registered office of ICC is at Commerce House, Wickhams Cay 1, P.O.
 Box 3140, Road Town, Tortola, British Virgin Islands.
 There are currently 104 Members.